 All our libraries provide free public access computers.
 This includes access to the internet, web-based email, recommended quality internet sites and Microsoft Office applications.
-Library members can use these computers for up to 2 hours each day.
+Library members can use the computers for up to 2 hours each day.
+However, current covid-19 measures mean that computer availability is reduced and sessions are limited to 60 minutes per customer per day at many libraries.
+Customers are advised to prebook in person or to phone 0300 123 2224 to avoid disappointment.
+Some libraries may be able to fit in bookings at short notice and /or book additional time.

 The internet access we provide is a filtered service.
 Web filtering software is used to block a range of websites that are not appropriate for a public library environment.